kgateway-dev/kgateway/docs/content/guides/security/_index.md

 ---
 title: Security
 weight: 30
+description: Implementing security features for traffic handled by Gloo
 ---

 One of the core responsibilities of an API Gateway is to secure your cluster.
 This problem can take many